Popular front

-A popular front is "any coalition of working-class and middle-class parties", including liberal and social democratic ones, "united for the defense of democratic forms" against "a presumed Fascist assault".
-More generally, it is "a coalition especially of leftist political parties against a common opponent".
+A popular front is any coalition of working-class and/or middle-class entities, including liberal and social democratic ones, united for a purpose.
+Generally, it is "a coalition especially of leftist political parties against a common opponent".
 The phrase uses "front" in the sense of a political movement "linking divergent elements to achieve common objectives".

 The term was first used in the mid-1930s in Europe by communists concerned over the rapid growth of fascist movements in Italy and Germany, which they sought to combat by coalescing with non-communist political groupings they had previously attacked as enemies.
 Temporarily successful popular front governments were formed in France, Spain, and Chile in 1936.

 The name has also been used by other alliances such as the Popular Front of India.
 In the late years of the Soviet Union, the popular fronts created actually played a key role in ending Communist Party rule in the Soviet republics.

 Terminology and similar groups

 When communist parties came to power after World War II in the People's Republic of China, and the countries of Central, and Eastern Europe, it was common to do so at the head of a "front" (such as the United Front and Chinese People's Political Consultative Conference in China, the National Front in Czechoslovakia, the Front of National Unity in Poland, the Democratic Bloc in East Germany, etc.) containing several ostensibly-noncommunist parties.
 While it was the communist party—not the fronts—that held power in these countries, the alleged coalitions allowed the Party to deny that it had a monopoly on power.

-A related term was "Communist front", meaning an organizational facade used to mask the true character of "the actual controlling agent", the Soviet Communist Party, with no real influence by others.
+A related term was "communist front", meaning an organizational facade used to mask the true character of "the actual controlling agent", the Soviet Communist Party, with no real influence by others.
 The strategy of creating or taking over organizations that would then claim to be expressions of popular will, not merely organs of the Communist Party, was first proposed by Vladimir Lenin.
 Rather than political coalitions opposing fascism, these groups sought to spread the Marxist–Leninist message in places where it was either illegal or distrusted by many of the people the party wanted to reach.

 Front organizations were used from the 1920s through the 1950s, and proliferated during the popular front political coalitions of the 1930s.
 Eventually there were large numbers of front organizations, such as the World Federation of Democratic Youth, International Union of Students, World Federation of Trade Unions, Women's International Democratic Federation, and the World Peace Council.
 Anti-communists during the Cold War frequently accused liberal political organizations of being Communist fronts.